 All contras are duple minor unless otherwise noted.
 (As opposed to triple minor.)

-the passes of the hey -- who's passing, followed by
+the passes of the hey -- who's passing in upper case, followed by

 "Delphiniums and Daisies,"